XiangZhang-zx/my_portfolio/README.md

 ### Fastai Deep Learning Project
 - [Practical Deep Learning for Coders - Lesson 2 App](https://huggingface.co/spaces/zhangxiangzx/model2): A modified version of the Lesson 2 project.
 This app differentiates between grapes and peaches using a customized model.

-### Kaggle Silver Medal Achievement
-- **CAFA 5 Protein Function Prediction**: This notebook presents my approach and solutions that led to achieving a silver medal in this challenging Kaggle competition.
-Explore my methods and insights in this [notebook](https://www.kaggle.com/wadnijfioa).

 I am excited to share my work with you.
 If you have questions or need further information, don't hesitate to reach out.
 Thank you for visiting, and I hope my repository provides you with valuable insights into my skills and dedication to the field of computer science and data analysis.